gromacs/releng/docs/releng.rst

   This is set by Jenkins automatically.
 ``WORKSPACE``
   Path to the root of the Jenkins workspace where the build is running.
-  This is set by Jenkins automatically, except for workflow builds.
+  This is set by Jenkins automatically.
 ``STATUS_FILE``
   Path to the file to write on completion of the build, containing the build status and the reason for failed builds.
   Defaults to :file:`logs/unsuccessful-reason.log`.
-  If the extension is :file:`.json`, the file is written as JSON, which is useful for further use from a workflow build.
+  If the extension is :file:`.json`, the file is written as JSON, which is used in pipeline builds to allow programmatic processing of the results.
+  For pipeline builds, the :file:`.json` file can also contain a return value that provides structured information for further processing in the pipeline script.
 ``NO_PROPAGATE_FAILURE``
   If set to a non-empty value, the build script will exit with a zero exit code even if the build fails because of a BuildError or ConfigurationError.